-- This activity can be conducted snorkelling or reef walking. - The CoralWatch Virtual Reef Activity is useful preparation for using the Coral Health Chart in the field. - The CoralWatch data slates contain all required survey details.
-You can also create your own data slate by transcribing all the information onto a blank waterproof slate.
-Make sure you don't miss any details! - The distance along the transect line between measurements can vary depending on coral cover.
+- This activity can be conducted snorkelling or reef walking. - The CoralWatch virtual reef activity is useful preparation for using the Coral Health Chart in the field.

+- The distance along the transect line between measurements can vary depending on coral cover.
 If there is no coral underneath the assigned reading, students can pick the closest coral colony. - Ensure students don't damage the coral as they lay out the tape or when taking measurements. - For future reference, students could mark the start and end of your transect using GPS coordinates.